lal0904/YanrongWu-PHBS_MLF_2019/Final Group Project/README.md

 ![Interest rate](https://github.com/YanrongWu/YanrongWu-PHBS_MLF_2019/blob/master/Final%20Group%20Project/Figures/Interest%20rate.png)
 ![Different yield](https://github.com/YanrongWu/YanrongWu-PHBS_MLF_2019/blob/master/Final%20Group%20Project/Figures/different%20yield.png)

-Here a recession is defined as 2 consecutive quarters of negative GDP growth.
+A technical recession is defined as two consecutive quarters of negative growth(GDP), as such we can obtain the dates that fit this description from the St Louis Federal Research Economic Database.
+This time series takes binary form, with 1 denoting a recession period and 0 other wise.

 ![recession](https://github.com/YanrongWu/YanrongWu-PHBS_MLF_2019/blob/master/Final%20Group%20Project/Figures/recession.png)

 The following figures are interest spread with recessions highlighted.